colbyswayze/Yelp-Review-ML-Model/README.md

   - Visit https://www.yelp.com/dataset/download and dowload the .json file.

 - How to Use
-  - Open file in an IDE ex: Spyder, VS Code, etc..
   - ensure the file path to the yelp_dataset/yelp_academic_dataset_review.json can be located by your IDE on line 147. dataset_source = "C:/Users/admin/Downloads/yelp_dataset/yelp_academic_dataset_review.json"
   - Confirm the file path in the code matches with your device.